-Military family members enjoy many base privileges, these include access to the Commissary, Exchange, and MWR.
-The following is a summary of these important services:
+Military family members enjoy many base privileges including access to the Commissary, Exchange, and Morale Welfare and Recreation (MWR).
+Here’s some information about those important services:

-Morale, Welfare, and Recreation (MWR) activities include arts and crafts facilities, bowling centers, golf courses, libraries, outdoor recreation, recreation centers, youth centers activities and recreation membership clubs.
-In most instances, Guard and Reserve members and their dependents are entitled to use all class "C" facilities on the same basis as active duty personnel.
-Local installation and facility commanders do have the authority to establish priorities for MWR activities that are high demand and unable to accommodate all who desire to participate.
-Be sure to call ahead and confirm hours of operation and eligibility for the activity you and your family are interested in.
+Morale, Welfare, and Recreation (MWR) activities include arts and crafts facilities, bowling centers, golf courses, libraries, pools, outdoor recreation, recreation centers, youth centers activities and recreation membership clubs.
+In most instances, Guard and Reserve members and their dependents are entitled to use the same facilities.